nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 }
 ```

-JSON Schema supports embedding non-JSON media within strings using the `contentMediaType` and `contentEncoding`, which enable the distribution of diverse data types.
+JSON Schema supports embedding non-Unicode media within strings using the `contentMediaType` and `contentEncoding`, which enable the distribution of diverse data types.
 For further details, refer to [non-JSON data](https://json-schema.org/understanding-json-schema/reference/non_json_data.html).

 ## Encoding Embedded Data